 Thanks for visiting, Superintendent Robinson.

 The construction of the Double Diamond Model Railroad started in January of 2013 by Jon Robinson.
-It is an HO-Scale ConTrax railroad.
-The throttle system is Digitrax DCC with both tethered and wireless radio cabs.
+It is an HO-Scale “ConTrax” railroad.
+The throttle system is Digitrax DCC with both tethered and wireless Radio Cabs.
 The railroad currently consists of (1) “half” Container (37′) and models Randallville (see other Pages on this Website for details about Randallville).
 The visible mainline track is code 83 with a minimum radius of 40” and Atlas turnouts with a minimum #6.
 Computers are used extensively for Traffic Management, Crew Management, Layout Controls, Throttles, Signaling, and Dispatching.
-We hope to get back to regular Operating Sessions in the next few months and also start again with occasional Open Houses.
+We have occasional Open Houses and hope to get back to regular Operating Sessions in the next few months.

 How the Double Diamond Railroad came to be: